Dimensioners that measure anything from parcels to pallets

 Returns Management

 Returns bring a different challenge: proof.
 Retailers and 3PLs need more than numbers.
 They need to document condition.
-Computer vision systems capture both dimensions and annotated photos of parcels and SKUs, creating a reliable record of what was received.
+Computer vision-tech dimensioners capture both dimensions and annotated photos of parcels and SKUs, creating a reliable record of what was received.
 That log becomes essential when handling disputes over damage or fraud.

 How does choosing the right dimensioning technology support compliance and audit readiness?

-That’s why NTEP-certified dimensioning systems like vMeasure matter.
-They give you measurements that count in billing disputes.
-Without them, you are basically arguing with a tape measure against a carrier’s scan.
-Guess who wins that fight.
+That is why NTEP-certified dimensioning systems like vMeasure matter.
+They generate measurements that are recognized in billing disputes and carrier audits.
+Without certified data, you are effectively comparing a tape measure to a carrier scan, and the carrier scan wins.

 What does the future of dimensioning technology look like?